The long and short of hooks

 The barb is supposed to keep the fish hooked.
 I release my fish, and therefore I mash down the barb from the get-go to facilitate unhooking the fish.
 If I pay attention to keeping the line taut the fish stays hooked.

 Let’s say that the smallest hook is #28 for dry flies.
 Subsequently, the hooks get bigger to #1 (with decreasing numbers).
 The next size is #1/0 and now they get bigger to #2/0 – 3/0, etc. The small hooks come in increments of 2.
 What size to use depends entirely on the size of fish and the water being fished, etc. Trout flies are mostly single point hooks whereas salmon flies are double point hooks.
 In the salt, we use exclusively single point hooks.

 28 – 26 – 22 – ………….
 10 – 8 – 6 – 4 – 2 – 1 – 1/0 – 2/0 – 3/0

 The manufacturers have their own quirks and standards but the numbering is comparable and this is the matter in a nutshell.

 There is obviously a relationship between the size of the hook and the size of the tippet you use to tie it on.
-In the tippet section I will provide with an approximate recommendation.
+In the tippet section, I will provide an approximate recommendation.